compliance

 Accident Reporting Requirements

-But when do these reporting obligations kick in?
-According to the official publication, this requires scenarios where the product use has led to personal harm – be it someone’s death, serious health effects, injuries, other bodily damages, illness, or even chronic health issues.
+Manufacturers now have to notify Safety Gate if there’s an accident caused by a product.
+This applies when product use has led to personal harm — be it death, serious health effects, injuries, other bodily damages, illness, or chronic health issues.

 What Do Small Manufacturers Need to Do for GPSR Compliance?